You have no items in your bag

 I’m not going to lie, my stretch marks definitely used to bug.
 Most days, I’d ignore them.
 Sometimes, I’d try to hide them.
-Other times, I just felt uncomfortable being naked in front of my husband or resisted going to the beach in a swimsuit.
 I get it.
 In the larger scheme of things, they’re not the biggest deal in the world…but there was always this annoying underlying, frustrating embarrassment I felt because of them, and it wore on me.

 Luckily for you, I’ve compiled this easy-to-follow stretch mark cheat sheet to help you understand what causes stretch marks, and how you can get rid of them from the comfort of your own home!
 No more shame, no more hiding, no more stress.